wendili-cs/Vehicle-License-Plate-System-by-FCN-CNN/README.md

  __Updated in 2017.10.27__

- I make another neural network using CNN instead of FCNN, the result shows that the accuracy has greatly imporved.
+ I make another neural network using CNN instead of FCN, the result shows that the accuracy has greatly imporved.

  The new file will be uploaded to this project.